TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

     :caption: EXT:my_extension/Classes/Domain/Repository/MyExtendedModelRepository.php

 The rule that a repository must follow the name schema of the model also applies when extending model and repository.
-So the new repositorys name must end on "Repository" and it must be in the directory :file:`Domain/Repository`.
+So the new repository's name must end on "Repository" and it must be in the directory :file:`Domain/Repository`.

 If you have no need for additional repository methods you can leave the body of this class empty.
-However for Extbase internal reasons you have to create this repository even if you need no additional functionality.
+However, for Extbase internal reasons you have to create this repository even if you need no additional functionality.